antonbezr/Vehicle-GPS-Improvement/README.md

 <p align="center">
   <img src="https://i.imgur.com/09ZYpva.png" width="613" height="438">
 </p>
 Furthermore, here is what the project actually looked like, with everything mounted up to an RC car.
+Using an RC car allowed for a many different test runs where the true path the vehicle took was able to be reconstructed precisely.
+This way it was possible to accurately gauge the error from our algorithm and adjust appropriately.

 &nbsp;